-- Cut grass and remove clippings from sidewalks, driveways and lawns (front, sides, rear, etc.) from the entire property up to one acre. - Remove weeds/grass from fence lines, foundation of home, driveways and flower beds without damaging existing plants or flowers. - Remove all non-decorative vegetation attached to structure(s) and fencing (including hanging vines). - Edge all driveways, walkways and sidewalks. - Clear all driveways, walkways and sidewalks of clippings and dirt.
-Do not blow clippings into neighbor's yard. - Remove water, leaves and incidental debris from covered pool/hot tub/spa. - Remove all incidental leaves and debris/trash. - Clear all debris and weeds from basement window wells. - Remove all debris as a result of services from the property. - Desert landscaping, rockscape, or low maintenance landscaping includes, but is not limited to, pulling and spraying of weeds, removing tumbleweeds, and trimming grass where necessary.
+- Cut grass and remove clippings from sidewalks, driveways and lawns (front, sides, rear, etc.) from the entire property up to one acre. - Remove weeds/grass from fence lines, foundation of home, driveways/sidewalks and flower beds without damaging existing plants or flowers. - Remove all non-decorative vegetation attached to structure(s) and fencing (including hanging vines). - Edge all driveways, walkways and sidewalks. - Clear all driveways, walkways and sidewalks of clippings and dirt.
+Do not blow clippings into neighbor's yard. - Remove water, leaves and incidental debris from covered pool/hot tub/spa. - Remove all incidental leaves and debris/trash. - Clear all debris and weeds from basement window wells. - Remove all debris as a result of services from the property. - Desert landscaping, rockscape, or low maintenance landscaping includes, but is not limited to, pulling and spraying of weeds, removing tumbleweeds, and trimming grass where necessary. - Note: Fannie Mae does not provide a defined grass cut schedule.
+Yard services are expected to be performed year round, as needed, regardless of season.